janewarren/decodingfatphobia/README.md

 ## Overview

-This repository contains code and consolidated data for our research paper **Decoding Fatphobia: Examining Anti-Fat and Pro-Thin Bias in AI-Generated Images**.
+This repository contains code and consolidated data for our research paper **Decoding Fatphobia: Examining Anti-Fat and Pro-Thin Bias in AI-Generated Images**, to appear in the _Findings of the Association for Computational Linguistics, NAACL 2025._

 ## Files Description